Fairchild FC-2

-The Fairchild FC-1 and its derivatives were a family of light, single-engine, high-wing utility monoplanes produced in the United States in the 1920s and 1930s.
+The Fairchild FC-1 and its derivatives are a family of light, single-engine, high-wing utility monoplanes produced in the United States in the 1920s and 1930s.
 The aircraft was originally designed to provide a camera platform for Sherman Fairchild's aerial photography and survey business, Fairchild Aerial Surveys.

 Design and development

 Fairchild had approached a number of aircraft builders with specifications for what he considered to be an ideal aircraft for this type of work, with which he hoped to replace the variety of types that his firm then operated.
 Believing the quotes he received to be excessive, Fairchild opted to produce the aircraft in-house, purchasing facilities at Farmingdale, New York for the purpose.
 The design was for a conventional high-wing, strut-braced monoplane with a fully enclosed cabin and tailwheel undercarriage.
 The wooden wings were able to be folded back against the tail for storage.
 To facilitate its intended role, the cabin was extensively glazed, offering plenty of vantage points for photographers.

+The FC-1 was designed by Norman McQueen and Alex Klemin, featuring oleo and spring landing gear with foot activated brakes.
+Besides photography, the aircraft specifications include usage for carrying passengers, mail and advertising.

 The prototype FC-1 flew in June 1926, and initial testing found its original Curtiss OX-5 engine to be inadequate.
 A Wright J-4 with double the horsepower was soon substituted and the aircraft was redesignated FC-1A.
 This was felt to have commercial potential, and in a slightly revised form, was put into production as the FC-2.